-In today’s post I am going to be sharing my process for managing long term storage fees.
+In today’s post I am going to be sharing my process for managing Amazon long term storage fees as an FBA Seller.
 These fees occur on August 15th and February 15th every year.
 On these dates, Amazon charges FBA sellers for items that have been in stock for 6 months or greater as of those dates.

 You can read all of the details about LTS fees direct from Amazon HERE.
 A few noteworthy takeaways if you don’t want to read through the full page:

 - Every item in stock for 6 months or greater will be charged long term storage fees.
 Note that prior to February of 2017 one unit of each ASIN was exempt from the LTS fees.
 That exemption has been eliminated by Amazon.

 - Units in stock for 6 to 12 months as of the LTS fee date will be charged $11.25 per cubic foot

 - Units in stock for 365 days or more as of the LTS fee date will be charged $22.50 per cubic foot